Home » Plan Your Trip

 The non-rider (in this case, the toddler) can stay with one adult while another adult rides the ride.
 Then, when the adult who just rode the ride is finished, you swap places and the person who was with the non-rider can now ride the ride while the one who just rode the ride stays with the non-rider.

-You do not have to wait in a long line again, you just tell the cast member tha tyou are using the rider switch pass and you will zip up to the front and avoid long lines.
+You do not have to wait in a long line again, you just tell the cast member that you are using the rider switch pass and you will zip up to the front and avoid long lines.

 We have a more thorough explanation of how this system works here, so be sure to check it out.

-There are many factors to take into consideration when you are planning a Walt Disney World vacation with toddlers.
 If you can swing it financially, we recommend trying to stay at one of The Walt Disney World Resorts.

 pirates of the Caribbean sign